Jerbert16/operation-password-generator-refactoring-week-3/README.md

-# 03 JavaScript: Password Generator
+# Operation Password Generator Refraction README

-## Your Task
+## Project Description:

-This week's Challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+An employee at a local company has access to sensitive data and needs a tool to help them generate secure passwords.
+Thus, the purpose of this project is to take the existing starter code and refractor it into an application that allows the user to generate a random password (which can include special characters) based on user-selected criterion.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+To do this, the app will employ HTML, CSS, and JavaScript and run in the browser of the user.
+As a result, the user will be equipped to generate passwords that are both random and secure.

 ## User Story